simplyprashant/Superstore-Sales-Analysis/README.md

 ### Query 1: Calculating total sales and profit by year

-Net sales and profit is calculated for each year
+Net sales and profit is calculated for each year using the below query

 ```sql
 SELECT